Mortgage Insurance: A Means To An End

 Few home buyers like to pay mortgage insurance (MI), and many will go to great lengths to avoid it.

-However, if you're expecting to use a low- or no-downpayment mortgage for your upcoming purchase, and you find yourself in a situation requiring mortgage insurance payment, consider changing your perspective.
+However, if you’re expecting to use a for your upcoming purchase, and you find yourself in a situation requiring mortgage insurance payment, consider changing your perspective.

 Furthermore, mortgage insurance is almost never forever.
-So, don't run from a loan just because it required a monthly payment of MI.Click to see today's rates (May 29th, 2016)
+So, don’t run from a loan just because it required a monthly payment of MI.Verify your new rate